 The purpose of 'Sentiment - Diary Notes' is to provide an overview of the positive and negative sentiment analysis of Diary Notes over time.
 The analytics relating to the sentiment of Diary Notes can be used, primarily, in two ways.

-First, as seen in the video below, it is possible to identify particularly negative sentiments that may have been reported by a minority or single employee and evaluate the cause of this.
+1. To identify particularly negative sentiments that may have been reported by a minority or single employee and evaluate the cause of this.

-Second, it is also possible to use this cross filter in this section of the sentiment analytics to identify potential trends and proactively resolve these; for example, if there is a sharp increase in the negative sentiment of diary notes relating to lateness within the company.
+2. To identify potential trends and proactively resolve these; for example, if there is a sharp increase in the negative sentiment of diary notes relating to lateness within the company.
 By identifying the trend the business can investigate possible causes and act quickly to resolve the issue.

 Importantly, although there is a dedicated area for Diary Notes in analytics the sentiment analysis provides insight into the way in which diary notes are interpreted by leaders in your business and whether this is a positive or negative experience for the employee and the business.
 Access to this knowledge can greatly assist those devising and implementing strategy to shape the culture of the business and the interaction of leaders with their reports.